Zaltarba/blog/_posts/2024-06-22-IntroPairsTrading.md

 - $r_f$ the risk-free return
 - $r_m$ the market return
 - $\alpha$ the expected excess return
-- $\beta$ the correlation with the market
+- $\beta$ the sensitivity of the asset's returns to the market returns

 With this framework, if you manage to construct a portfolio with a null beta (i.e., the linear combination of the assets within is such that the sum of their betas is null), you then get a portfolio whose returns are uncorrelated from those of the market!
 Bear and bull markets don't matter anymore!
 What's the point?
-Why not just OTM calls with one week until expiration and pray to get rich?
+Why not just buy OTM calls with one week until expiration and pray to get rich?
 Well, to that, I would say, based on my understanding of Harry Markowitz's works, that you surely should do both.
 I am sure an efficient frontier exists mixing those strategies.

 Anyway, when working on a market-neutral strategy, the quant researcher's role is thus to reduce its strategy's beta as much as possible and to maximize its alpha (i.e., its expected outperformance).

 ## About Pairs Trading

-Sorry had to go to lunch
+Pairs trading is specific framework with the purpose of creating market neutral strategies.
+The way to do so used by HF quants is the folowing : a use a linear combination of two stock to remove the beta from the market.
+Let's considers two stocks : stock A and stock B.

+Under the CAPM model (again this approach is today outdated and if you are looking for pratical advise you should more work with a multi factor model at least) you get :

+$ beta_B * r_t^A - beta_A * r_t^B = beta_B * alpha_B - beta_B * alpha_A + eps_t^A + eps_t^B $

+with

+- $beta_A$, $alpha_A$, $r_t^A$ and $eps_t^A$ the capm components for stock A
+- $beta_B$, $alpha_B$, $r_t^B$ and $eps_t^B$ the capm components for stock B

+As you can see, the market part has here disapeared.
+Theorecally, buying $beta_B$ stock A and shorting $beta_A$ stock B should give you an market neutral portfolio for any stock.
+Where the hitch ?
+Well warning here, an assumption of the CAPM model is here that eps_t is an idiosyncratic risk, meaning the correlation between $eps_t^A$ and $eps_t^B$ is null.
+That's a big step to take and why have being warning some much about this framework.
+We will see more usefull frameworks in next posts.